JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/queries/azure-cli.md

   --query api
 ```

-### Purpose
+**Question answered:** What APIs does the legacy application expose?

 Inspect the application's API configuration and the `oauth2PermissionScopes` collection.
 The investigation found a custom delegated scope used as part of the OAuth consent path.

 ---